tjesi/TTM4205/README.md

 ### Weekly problems (40 points)

-This assignment will contain the following kind of problems:
+This assignment will contain the following kinds of problems:

   - Pen & paper problems
   - Coding problems